marcnol/pyHiM/docs/source/user_guide/script.md

 ### zipHiM_run.py

 Zip all output files from a pyHiM run.
 It excludes .npy and .tif files.
+Useful to retrieve results from a run from an HPC cluster.

 ```
 Usage: zipHiM_run.py [-F ROOTFOLDER] [-P PARAMETERS] [-R RECURSIVE]